27 things to see and do to have a dream holiday in El Rompido

-El Rompido, with its fishing village atmosphere, is a spot worth discovering, since it offers everything you could ever need for a perfect holiday.
-While it is not strictly speaking a locality, since it belongs to Cartaya, this area has a charm of its own, making it unique on the Costa de la Luz.
-There are so many things to do in El Rompido just waiting to be discovered by visitors: golf, water sports, adventure sports… not forgetting the restaurants along the banks of the River Piedras, where you can enjoy the best of local gastronomy.
-It is a destination with abundant natural beauty and charm, and highly suitable as a base for exploring the rest of the Huelva coast, since there are many things to see in El Rompido.
+El Rompido is a place just waiting for you to discover it.
+This small sea district located on the Huelva coast has some corners of unparalleled beauty tucked away that are just waiting to be discovered by visitors looking for something different.
+While it is not strictly speaking a locality, since it belongs to Cartaya, this district has a very particular charm that makes it unique on the Costa de la Luz.
+There are so many things to do in El Rompido just waiting to be disovered by visitors: golf, water sports, adventure sports… not forgetting the restaurants along the banks of the River Piedras, where you can indulge in the best of local gastronomy.
+It is a destination with great natural beauty and charm, greatly suited to serving as a starting point for exploring the rest of the Huelva coast, since there are many things to see in El Rompido.

-Far from the stresses of driving, El Rompido has become a destination for those seeking nature, sun and, above all, peace and quiet, far from mass tourism.
-Here are 25 reasons not to miss it:
+Far from traffic hassles, El Rompido has become a destination for those looking for nature, sun and, above all, peace and quiet that are far from mass tourism.
+Here are some of the most interesting places you cannot miss on your itinerary during your stay in El Rompido.

 1. Segway ride